 SPITFIRE Mk.
-1 a
+1 a (Now with one piece GRP cowl)

 For the model building experience of a lifetime, nothing compares with building and flying a Radio Controlled Scale Model Spitfire, especially this one which builds and flies beautifully.
 We have completely re-engineered the components to enable the builder to create a very accurate model..